Competency-Based Human Resource Development Programme, Final Phase

 (2) Promotion of Gender Equality in the Civil Service.

-1. Competency framework for teachers from Special Education Needs (SEN) schools and 4 other critical public sector positions will be developed;
+1. Competency framework for teachers from Special Education Needs (SEN) schools and 4 other critical public sector positions is available;

-2. Civil servants who belong to the 5 identified profiles, including teachers from SEN schools, will be familiarised on new competency frameworks for their specific position.
+2. Civil servants who belong to the 5 identified profiles, including teachers from SEN schools, are familiar with new competency frameworks for their specific position;

-The main target group of this project are the 65 members of the resource group who will be in charge of developing the competency frameworks for the 5 identified positions and who will provide future training and support for developing frameworks for other public sector positions.
+The main target group of this project are the 65 members of the resource group who will be in charge of developing the competency frameworks for the 5 identified positions and who will provide future training and support for developing frameworks for other public sector positions and women in the civil service holding managerial and leadership positions.

 The resource group is composed of 50 human resource (HR) officers and 15 domain experts (three for each of the five selected positions).
 These resource persons are civil servants working in the ministries, autonomous agencies and local government.
-The target group will benefit from trainings and workshops on developing competency frameworks.
+The KDZ Centre for Public Administration Research, Austria, will provide Technical Assistance on the customization of CAF.
+The target group will benefit from trainings and workshops on developing competency frameworks, mentoring and customization of CAF.

 Key activities of the project include the organisation of a series of workshops and institutional visits for master trainers leading to the development of competency-based human resource development frameworks and programmes.
 The competency frameworks for 5 selected critical occupational groups (positions) including one for SEN teachers will be developed.
 The 5 competency frameworks will define in detail the role description of the selected positions; competency required to perform the roles; training needs to acquire the competencies; and individual development plans.

-This final phase-out project builds on the results achieved under two previous ADC projects that supported RCSC and led to the reforms of the Performance Management System (Managing for Excellence - MaX) and the Succession Planning and Leadership Development Programs:
+This final phase-out project builds on the results achieved under two previous ADC projects that supported RCSC and led to the institutionalisation of the reforms of the Performance Management System (Managing for Excellence - MaX) and the Succession Planning and Leadership Development Programs:

 Phase I: Institutionalisation of New Performance Management System and Leader-ship Development Programme and Civil Service Reforms and